eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

+- **Single Client:** a single app provides for editing and reading.

 - you only need one app
 - can do validation at interaction time
 - compatible with any kind of storage